Skip to content

 They’re independent from the police, and their support is free and confidential.

-Victim Support can:
+Feeling unsafe after crime is normal, Victim Support can:

-Help you feel safer and more secure.
+• help you feel safer and more secure.

-Feeling unsafe after crime is normal.
-Victim Support can help you to complete a safety plan, and give you advice and information to help you make informed choices and help you feel more secure.
-They’ll also work with other organisations for you if they think your immediate safety needs to be improved.
+• help you to complete a safety plan, and give you advice and information to help you make informed choices and help you feel more secure.

-Experiencing crime can be overwhelming.
-You might not know where to turn to.
-They’ll make sure you’re aware of the rights and services you’re entitled to.
-They’ll help you find your voice.
+• make sure you’re aware of the rights and services you’re entitled to.

 Victim Support can also help you to better understand your rights and entitlements within the criminal justice system.